anathema/anathema_legacy/README.md

 2. Run ``gradlew eclipseClasspath`` or ``gradlew ideaModule`` respectively.

 ### Adding a new module ###
+> IntelliJ IDEA users best run this outside of the IDE, else it might not pick up all changes.

 1. Run ``gradlew createModule -PmoduleName=MODULENAME``
 2. In ``settings.gradle``, add your module name.
 4. Run ``gradlew eclipseProject eclipseClasspath eclipseJdt`` or ``gradlew idea``.